Graph-DETR3D: Rethinking Overlapping Regions for Multi-View 3D Object Detection: Conclusion

 \section{Conclusion}

-In this work, we develop a new paradigm for multi-view 3D detection, namely Graph-DETR3D.
+In this work, we develop a new paradigm for multi-view 3D detection, Graph-DETR3D.
 It fully leverages the information from surrounding cameras with a novel dynamic graph feature aggregation module, which significantly improves the detection performance.
 Besides, we explore a general data augmentation form in vision-based 3D detection, named depth-invariant multi-scale training.
-The findings in this paper can potentially be harnessed to improve the detection accuracy and applied to various end-to-end multi-view 3D detectors.
 The experiments demonstrate that Graph-DETR3D achieves state-of-the-art results on the challenging nuScenes benchmark, and validate the effectiveness and efficiency of our model.
 We hope Graph-DETR3D can serve as a solid baseline and provide a new perspective for multi-camera perception tasks.

 { }